Why Committed Stock Is Vital to Multi-Channel Merchants

 The answer is that it’s hard to gain a clear picture of your business by looking separately at individual segments.
 You also end up missing significant nuances that are obvious if you analyze your data side by side.

-Committed stock gives you more accurate data in a centralized location, so you avoid overselling, while also showing you insights into your business as a whole.
+Committed stock gives you more accurate data in a centralized location, so you prevent overselling, while also showing you insights into your business as a whole.

 Understanding the Life Cycle of Committed Stock